 The above policy achieves its goal by allowing the user to separately authorize the use of all operations beginning with "Describe" in TencentDB with the CAM policy.

-To grant a user the permission to manipulate TencentDB instances in a specific region, associate the following policy with the user.
+To grant a user permissions to manipulate TencentDB instances in a specific region, you can associate the following policy with the user.
 For example, the policy below allows the user to manipulate the TencentDB instances in Guangzhou.

 {